terminalangst/banana-archived/docs/COMPILING.md

 - `Microsoft Visual Studio Community 2022` (windows only)
 - `libvlc` (linux only)
 - `Haxe (dur hur.)` (version 4.3.4 or higher)
-- Libraries, which are located in the `setup` folder.
-Run the one depending on which system you have. (`unix.sh` for macOS or Linux, `windows.bat`... well that's self-explanatory.)
+- Libraries, which can be installed via `hxpkg`.
+(THank you CCobaltDev for making hxpkg lowk!)

 ---